Shipping Your T-shirts - Where to Get a Box

 - McDonald's Fry Boxes

 Here is a good excuse to go to McDonald’s!
-Fry boxes are strong and since the fries are shipped frozen, grease is not an issue.
+French Fry boxes are strong.
+Since the fries are shipped frozen, grease is not an issue.

 - U-Haul Box Exchange

 This is a place to find used moving boxes.

 - Wal-Mart or Big Box Stores like Sam’s Club and Costco